 Free to use – under a few conditions

-The Cyber Health project published the list under a Creative Commons 4.0 license (CC BY 4.0) (external link).
+The Kyber-Terveys project published the list under a Creative Commons Attribution 4.0 license (CC BY 4.0) (External link).
 This means that you can use the list for whatever purposes you wish, edit it as you wish and distribute it as you wish under the following conditions:

-- Name – You must state the source appropriately, provide a link to the licence and indicate any changes you have made.
-You may do the aforementioned things in any reasonable way, but you may not imply that the licensor recommends you or your use of the work.
+- Attribution – You must give appropriate credit, provide a link to the licence and indicate if you made changes to the content.
+You may do the aforementioned things in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-- No other restrictions – You may not impose any legal or technical restrictions that legally prevent others from doing anything that is permitted by the licence.
+- No additional restrictions – You may not apply legal terms or technological measures that legally restrict others from doing anything that is permitted by the licence.

 A good practice but not an official guideline

 The list of information security and data protection requirements represents a common understanding of good practices by health and social services cyber and information security experts, but it is not an official guideline or recommendation.
 The Kyber-Terveys project involved a considerable effort to include examples of how the information security and data protection objectives could be implemented with particular attention to those officially required from information systems and devices used in the healthcare sector.